 A good audiologist will take their time and allow for around an hour to fully assess your hearing ability, however, the actual hearing test will take about 20-30 minutes to complete.
 After that, your audiologist will go through your diagnosis thoroughly using your audiogram results and list the options available to you.

 It all depends on how exposed you are to harmful sounds.
 For example, if you work on a building site - you would need to have an annual hearing test.
 However, you should get your hearing checked immediately if you think your hearing might have changed - even if you already wear hearing aids.

 The audiogram’s vertical axis shows the volume or intensity of the sound given – measured in decibels (dBHL).
 It begins at 10 dBHL and finishes at 120 dBHL.
-The horizontal axis displays where the low pitch sound starts and escalates in pitch as you go through your test.
+The horizontal axis displays where the low-pitch sound starts and escalates in pitch as you go through your test.

-When the audiologist reads the results for both your ears and finds a level of hearing loss, it generally is found in both ears.
+When the audiologist reads the results for both ears and finds a level of hearing loss, it generally is found in both ears.
 However, sometimes there can be asymmetry and varying levels.
-Your air and bone conduction tests are compared, and you will be shown if this is the case and if your loss is sensory-neural, conductive or both.
+Your air and bone conduction tests are compared, and you will be shown if this is the case and if your loss is sensory-neural, conductive, or both.

 What are decibels & what are frequencies?
 Decibels are what we measure sound and are not permanent values like volts and meters.
-This scale is logarithmic and doubles the sounds pressure level, increasing by 6dB.
+This scale is logarithmic and doubles the sound pressure level, increasing by 6dB.
 The dB scales vary according to the environment the sound travels through, using a calibrated decibel hearing level scale.

-Frequency is the number of vibrations per second in each sound wave and measured in Hertz (Hz).
+Frequency is the number of vibrations per second in each sound wave and is measured in Hertz (Hz).
 The higher the level, the higher the frequency.
 The vibrations used are between 20 and 20,000 Hz and reflect the sounds heard by us every day.
-Nature sounds, such as bird song, would be a high tone and a bass guitar would be a low one.
+Nature sounds, such as bird songs, would be a high tone and a bass guitar would be a low one.

-If you have a high-frequency loss it generally means that you have problems hearing high frequency sounds only.
+If you have a high-frequency loss it generally means that you have problems hearing high-frequency sounds only.
 Consonants like s, f, sh are hard to make sense of.
 Whereas low-frequency loss – being less common – affects the ability to hear vowels in conversation.

-As routine, hearing tests for newborn babies are carried out in the hospital to quickly identify any problems at the start of their development.
+As a routine, hearing tests for newborn babies are carried out in the hospital to quickly identify any problems at the start of their development.
 This is called a newborn hearing screening.
 Following this, children's parents are generally asked from 9 months to 2 and a half years of age if they have any concerns regarding their child's hearing.

 Then a hearing test is done around the time children start school - either in school or at the hospital.